WishCore/wish-api-node/README.md

 # Wish Api

-A native node.js plugin for building Wish applications.
-Currently working with Linux x86_64 and nodejs v6.x only.
-To get it working you need to run a Wish Core on the same host.
+A library for building Wish applications.

 ## Install